llopez/rasck/README.md

 # Rasck

-Rails Service Checker is a ruby gem that comes with a middleware.
+Rails Service Checker is a Ruby library.
+It could be used as a simple library or you can make use of it through his built-in middleware.

 * It provides a /rasck/status endpoint
 * It provides some built_in checks like `redis` and `s3`